Is Squarespace Good for Blogging?

 Content Creation and Management

 Squarespace uses a block-based editor for blog posts.
 You can add text, images, video, audio, code snippets, maps, forms, and embedded content.
-The editor is visual - you see roughly what the published post will look like as you write.
+The editor is visual, you see roughly what the published post will look like as you write.

 Posts support categories and tags for organization.
 Categories appear in your blog navigation and help readers browse by topic.
 Tags are more granular and useful for internal filtering.
 Both contribute to site structure, which helps search engines understand your content hierarchy.